avcf14/Portfolio-Vanessa-Fernandes/cypress-tests/docs/test_cases.md

   2. Enter valid data in other required fields (last name, gender, mobile, date of birth).
   3. Click "Submit" button
   4. Verify that no validation errors appear after submitting the form.
-  5. Verify that the form submission is successful.
+  5. Verify that the form submission is successful with the first name that was provided.
 - **Test Data**:
     - First Name - 50 characters
     - Last Name - "Doe"
     - Gender - Male
     - Mobile - 0123456789
     - Date Of Birth - 30/01/1990
-- **Expected Result**: The First Name field should accept the input without errors, form should be submitted successfully.
+- **Expected Result**: The form should accept all valid inputs without errors.
+After clicking "Submit," the form should be successfully submitted, and a confirmation message should appear, showing the correct data entered.
+No errors should appear, and the form should not reset unexpectedly.
-- **Actual Result**: To be filled after test execution.
+- **Actual Result**: The form was submitted successfully without any validation errors.
+The entered data (First Name: 50 "a" characters, Last Name: Doe, Gender: Male, Mobile: 0123456789, Date of Birth: 30/01/1990) was displayed correctly in the confirmation message, confirming that the form was processed as expected.
-- **Pass/Fail**: To be filled after test execution.
+- **Pass/Fail**: Pass
 - **Priority**: Low

 ## Test Case ID: TC003